The "Newer Services" section of this story was updated at 2:55 p.m. on March 18, 2020.

 Total: $49.95/month, which is still cheaper than many cable TV packages.

 Price: $4.99/month, with seven-day free trial.
 Those who purchase a new iPhone, iPad, Apple TV unit, Mac computer or iPod touch receive a year's free subscription.
-Debuts Nov.
+Debuted Nov.
 1.

 Features: Available through Apple TV app, select smart TVs and online.
 Through Family Sharing, up to six family members can use one subscription.
 Video in 4K HDR with Dolby Atmos.

-My take: Apple may face the biggest challenges among these new streamers.
-The company reportedly has spent billions on new content without much idea about what users expect from an Apple TV+ original.
-Often, it takes platforms awhile to discover what content works with its audience, and here there's no catalog of older shows to draw users if originals flop.
-And the first crop of new shows doesn't seem to have a breakout hit (though keep your eyes open for Little America, executive produced by Kumail Nanjiani and Alan Yang).
+My take: Apple faces a huge challenge, as viewers feel "subscription fatigue" and balk at signing up for new services with small program libraries.
+The company reportedly spent billions on new content without much idea about what users expect from an Apple TV+ original.
+Often, it takes platforms awhile to discover what content resonates with its audience, and despite some awards nominations for The Morning Show, Apple's first crop of new shows don't yet seem to have a breakout hit.

 Features: Commercial-free with up to four concurrent streams and unlimited downloads with support for up to 4K HDR video.
 Subscribers can create up to seven profiles, including kids' profiles with parental controls.